suhaotian/xior/README.md

 ### Error cache plugin

-> When request error, if have cache data then use cache data
+> When request error, if have cached data then use the cached data

 API: